 Opinion » Column | Sept.
 11

-Morgan Jerkins is a comparative literature major from Williamstown, N.J.
+Susannah Sharpless is a religion major from Indianapolis, Ind.
 She can be reached at firstname.lastname@example.org.